 The creatures were a mixture of dinosaurs and other prehistoric life.
 Some were modelled on animals that had appeared in the Walking With series, although the size of many of these creatures was exaggerated to make the episodes more dramatic.
 As well as dinosaurs, creepy crawling insects often recurred as well as speculative future animals.

 Primeval was very good at being a recurring family-friendly B-movie at tea-time.
 As a creature feature the series worked well, especially as it was inspired by many of the best of the genre, introducing the post-Tremors generation to the genre's conventions and highlights.
-One episode about saber-toothed tigers seemed almost a best-of compilation of Jaws, only without the shark, while one featuring a fatal fungus is clearly modelled on Alien, complete with flamethrowers.
+One episode about saber-toothed cats seemed almost a best-of compilation of Jaws, only without the shark, while one featuring a fatal fungus is clearly modelled on Alien, complete with flamethrowers.
 The Blair Witch Project and even the scarab beetles in The Mummy (1999) also influenced episodes.

 When the series tried to do more than be a B-movie and become a character-run drama it began to struggle.
 The cast list changed more often than Abby's underwear, and viewers generally were more interested in the creatures featured than the characters.
 There were attempts to create a vague sense of character arc, but many questions were left unresolved, ending up either disappointing the series fans or, at best, irrelevant distractions from the action.